eoumenwa/Dare.ioProjects/PROJECT 12: Ansible Refactoring & Static Assignments (Imports and Roles) .md

 3. Go to Jenkins web console -> Manage Jenkins -> Manage Plugins -> on Available tab search for Copy Artifact and install this plugin without restarting Jenkins

-4. Create a new Freestyle project (you have done it in Project 9) and name it save_artifacts.
+4. Create a new Freestyle project and name it save_artifacts.

-   This project will be triggered by completion of your existing ansible project.
+   This project will be triggered by completion of existing ansible project.
 Configure it accordingly:

    Note: You can configure number of builds to keep in order to save space on the server, for example, you might want to keep only last 2 or 5 build results.
 You can also        make this change to your ansible job.